-To configure the radio, select the appropriate model to being configured.
+To configure the radio, click on appropriate tab to select the radio type being configured.
 Then select the radio Communications Port.
 The default setting is for asynchronous serial mode, UART (Universal Asynchronous Receiver/Transmitter).
 The default baud rate is 9600 bits per second.
 The interface baud rate can be set to standard values between 2400 and 57600 as shown on the following page.
 This mode supports 8 data bits, 1 stop bit and no parity.